malscent/BuildUp/Readme.md

 # BuildUp - EventSourcing Helper

 BuildUp is a simple library for managing the building of projections from a stream of events.
-It currently only has in-memory implementations, but has clear abstractions for implementing key components of an event sourcing application.
-Not all of these components are necessary for every Event Sourced Application.
+It currently only has in-memory implementations, but has clear abstractions for implementing key components of an event sourced application.
+Not all of these components are necessary for every event sourced application.
 Some are null operators such as if storage is not used.
 IE..
 See NullStorage class in InMemoryImplementation.

 ## Key Components